 The WarnMe/Nixle system will make its best attempt to deliver messages, but situations and services outside the campus's control mean that we cannot guarantee delivery of all messages to all devices.
 For example, if the cell phone network is overloaded, it will not be able to send messages to your cell phone.

 Active WarnMe/Nixle messages will begin with the words "emergency," "urgent" or "important."
 Tests of the system will begin with the word "test."
 The messages will be very brief.
 In a developing or fast-changing situation, the initial message may be very general, such as "Emergency: Police are responding to reports of a threatening situation.
 Shelter in place until further notice."
 As more detail is known, updates will be sent, as will more detailed instructions on what to do.

 WarnMe/Nixle messages for each circumstance will include a situation description and the action you should take immediately.
 They may also include additional information, depending on the incident.

 When the message reads "emergency," it will usually mean that there is an immediate threat to life safety and that you need to take some action, such as stay where you are, keep away from a dangerous area, evacuate the campus, or some other instruction, depending on the incident.

 "Urgent" and "important" messages (such as advisories and community messages) will be used when information and instructions are helpful, but individual action may not be immediately required.
 For example, "Urgent: Shooting reported south of campus.
 No students or employees involved.
 Suspect in custody."

-A. For more information on emergency preparedness, including what to do in numerous kinds of emergencies, go to the campus's Office of Emergency Preparedness website.
+For more information on emergency preparedness, including what to do in numerous kinds of emergencies, go to the campus's Office of Emergency Management website.